ABOUT US

 Research Assistant

-Joelle Hung is a Research Assistant at the Social Design Lab at the National University of Singapore.
+Joelle Hung was a Research Assistant at the Social Design Lab at the National University of Singapore (Jul 2025 to Mar 2026).
 She holds an MSc in Urban Studies from University College London and a BA in Geography from King’s College London.

 She is an urban and cultural geographer with an interest in spatial justice, feminist and queer geographies, material culture, and architectural history.
 She has worked across theatre, film, and visual arts, assisting with the development of participatory programmes.
 She is interested in building spaces to think relationally, collectively, and expansively, to imagine the city otherwise.